 The aim of geography at Holmewood is to stimulate children's interest in their surroundings and in the variety of physical and human conditions on the Earth's surface.
-As a result of their studies it is hoped that children will develop an informed concern about the quality of the environment and the future of the human habitat.
+As a result of their studies it is hoped that children will develop an informed concern about the quality of the environment and the future of mankind on the planet.

-In Key Stage 2 the focus is on developing knowledge, skills and understanding relating to people, places and environments at different scales, in the United Kingdom and overseas.
-Emphasis is on the use and value of maps to provide a sound locational framework.
+In Key Stage 2 the focus is on developing knowledge, skills and understanding relating to people, places and environments at different scales, locally, in the United Kingdom and overseas and the use and value of maps to provide a sound locational framework.

 Fieldwork is an integral part of the subject throughout the school.
-Year 8 pupils carry out an extended geographical investigation in the local area which. for those doing Common Entrance, makes up 20% of their final exam mark.
+Investigations into microclimates around the school, a comparative settlement study and the problems of coastal erosion are undertaken and pupils carry out an extended geographical investigation in the local area.In Year 8.

 It is hoped that pupils leave Holmewood with a solid foundation of geographical skills and knowledge and that their enjoyment of the subject may result in them wanting to pursue geography to GCSE and beyond at their senior schools.